Preunicom/UART_Extension_Pack/README.md

 ## Usage
 ### Declare and define units
-Units are declared in the Main_Unit between "UNITS" and "UNITS END". the first generic and the first 8 ports are the same for all units.
+Units are declared in the Main_Unit between "CUSTOM UNITS" and "UNITS END". the first generic and the first 8 ports are the same for all units.
 Following generics and ports are unit specific.
-The specific ports have to be additinally declared in the constraints file and in the entity of Main_Unit between "UNIT PORTS" and "UNIT PORTS END".
+The specific ports have to be additionally declared in the constraints file and in the entity of Main_Unit between "UNIT PORTS" and "UNIT PORTS END".
 **Note:** The last line before "UNIT PORTS END" must not have a semicolon at the end!

 ### Define host communication
 Set the default values of Main_Unit to your specific UART configuration of your host.
 **Note:** Make sure you have >= 8 data bits for your host communication as well as a BAUD rate less or equal of half your FPGA frequency

+## Special Units
+### Reset Unit
+The unit zero is the reset unit.
+This unit tells the host if the ExtPack got reset with the highest possible unit data value.
+Additionally, it is possible to reset the ExtPack by sending the highest possible unit data value to unit zero.

-## Units
+## Custom Units
 ### UART_Unit
 Can be configured with BAUD rate, data bits, stop bits and parity bit.
 Needs two pins (rx and tx) of the FPGA.